Kaleshe/100-days-of-code/log.md

 **Thoughts:** I find that it is harder for me to grasp things when they are too abstract.
 I need to practice using objects and arrays in real-life scenarios

+### Day 2: February 07, 2019

+**Today's Progress**: Implemented some of the JavaScript knowledge I have and created a pop-up inventory

+**Thoughts:** Wish I spent a little more time on it... found it difficult to create a new node and place it on the dom so that might be what I'll work on tommorrow